cs1302uga/cs1302-hw-savable/README.md

    it is different from how it is done in `GameProgress` and `TextBook`.
    Compare the contents of `compilersInfo.txt` to the contents of `progressInfo.txt` — notice how they are both formatted differently.
-The file created by your new class should be look different from both of these.
+The file created by your new class should look different from each of these.

 1. If the previous step was done properly, your new class will work with the `writeToFile` and `writeAllToFile` methods now that those methods work with any object that implements the `Savable` interface!

-1. Test your new class by creating a couple objects in the `Driver` class and making calls to both `writeToFile` and `writeAllToFile` using your new class.
+1. Test your new class by creating a couple of objects in the `Driver` class and making calls to both `writeToFile` and `writeAllToFile` using your new class.